 Compiled by Jeremy Griffith

-To affirm the crucial importance of the WTM’s work of addressing the human condition we present a speech given by Sir James Darling, former Chairman of the Australian Broadcasting Commission (today’s Australian Broadcasting Corporation, or ABC), the organisation that is now doing all it can to misrepresent, vilify and destroy this all-important work.
+To affirm the crucial importance of the WTM’s work of addressing the human condition we present a speech given by Sir James Darling, former Chairman of the Australian Broadcasting Commission (today’s Australian Broadcasting Corporation, or ABC), the organisation that did all it could to misrepresent, vilify and destroy this all-important work.

 As well as Chairman of the ABC from 1961 to 1967 (and before that, from 1955, a member of the Australian Broadcasting Control Board), Sir James was headmaster of Geelong Grammar School (GGS) for 32 years until 1961.
 Significantly GGS is the school that a number of WTM members attended, including WTM founding directors, Jeremy Griffith, his brother Simon Griffith, Tim Macartney-Snape AM OAM and Christopher Stephen.
 Tim Macartney-Snape’s great great grandfather, Dean Macartney, was also one of the founding fathers of GGS.
 It is also not insignificant that both Jeremy and Simon’s father, and Tim’s father went to GGS.